Did Capitalism Cause Middle-Class Plight?

 were increasing profits.

 Worker adjusted to stagnant wages by using credit cards to increase living standards.
 Then banks changed the name of home improvement loans to home equity loans allowing homeowners to increase their standard of living by spending equity savings.

 WWII solved the problem of Fascism but left us with equally feared Communism and more debt than we have today.
-Today’s debt was incurred to make life more enjoyable.
+Today’s debt is to make life more enjoyable.
 WW 2 debt was wasted on war.
 Rapid economic growth after the war increased GDP, kept interest rates low, and the U.S. easily refinanced the her debt.

 A return to the Great Depression after WWII was predicted by many.
 It never happened because rapid growth caused by pent-up consumer demand resulting from WWII savings and rationing.
 Economic production created by the needs of a large baby boomer generation added to aggregate demand as did increased demand from government spending on the Marshal Plan and the national highway system.
-Where will increased in AD and the resulting growth come from.?
+Where will increased AD and the resulting growth come from?

 Fracking has begun to lower energy cost and make U.S. based production more competitive.
 Millennial having grown up in the Digital Age may be able to create the U.S. monopoly power required to rapidly expand the economy and lower the relative cost of debt.
 The United States is better equipped to succeed in a Flat Robotic World than any competitor.